DomtronVox/minetest-SkillsFramework/README.md

 # TODO
 In order of importance.

-* Actually handle the static setting when attaching skill sets.

 * Add user error prevention code (sanity checks).

 * Improve the chat command.

 * Create formspec for viewing skills.

+* Optional "show last used skills on HUD".

+* Allow defining skill level caps.

 * Better handling of old skill sets when:
     * Players never log in again or haven't logged in for a very long time.
     * Skills have been added or removed from the lua code.
         * If skills are removed consider removing them from skill sets.
 When implemented this should to be optional(opt-in probebly).

-* Allow defining skill level caps.

-* Consider allowing modders to define what skills are in a skill set.
-Could be useful for a "learning skills" and class systems though a class based system should probably just be another skill system.
+* Let Modders define weather a skill is locked by default and allow them to unlock skills when conditions are met.
+Could be useful for learning skills or skill trees.

 * Think about implementing multiple skill systems (like originally intended) in a clean way or decide to just make each skill system a separate mod.